Ath47/Ath47/README.md

 # 💫 About Me:
-Aspiring Software Developer specializing in the field of Web Technologies.
+Software developer specializing in Frontend

 ## 🌐 Socials: